 For an Accounting-On request, the Acct-Status-Type AVP must be set to 7.
 When a RADIUS client sends the Accounting-On request, the RADIUS client indicates that it is ready for service.
-When RADIUS Gateway receives the Accounting-On request, RADIUS Gateway closes or terminates any open accounting session associated with that RADIUS client before the RADIUS client indicates that it is ready for service.
+When RADIUS Gateway receives the Accounting-On request, RADIUS Gateway closes or terminates any open accounting session associated with that RADIUS client before the RADIUS client indicated it was ready for service.